EshanTrivedi21/EshanTrivedi21/README.md

 + ### Currently a B-Tech Student at K J Somaiya College of Engineering.

-+ ### I am an experienced Front-End Developer and aim to become a Full-Stack Developer soon!
++ ### I am an experienced Front-End Developer and aim to become a Full-Stack Developer soon.

++ ### I have an Interest in Mathematics and Competitive Programming as well!

 + ### I am currently a Technical Team Member at CSI-KJSCE Student's Chapter.